sanamummer/fps-example-repo/src/proposals/arbitrum/README.md

 ### L2 Arbitrum

-If a proposal passes the Arbitrum One Governor, it must be queued and executed on the Arbitrum One Timelock, which requires a minimum delay of three days before execution.
+If a proposal passes the L2 Governor, it must be queued and executed on the L2 Timelock, which requires a minimum delay of three days before execution.

 ### L1 Arbitrum

-The execution involves making a call to the ArbSys precompiled contract on Arbitrum One, which requires a one-week delay to generate the Merkle root.
-Once the Merkle root is generated, anyone can call the Arbitrum Bridge on L1 with the proof to submit the proposal to the Ethereum Timelock.
+The execution involves making a call to the ArbSys precompiled contract on L2, which requires a one-week delay to generate the Merkle root.
+Once the Merkle root is generated, anyone can call the Arbitrum Bridge on L1 with the proof to submit the proposal to the L1 Timelock.

-Once the proposal is scheduled on the Ethereum Timelock, it requires a three-day delay before it becomes executable.
+Once the proposal is scheduled on the L1 Timelock, it requires a three-day delay before it becomes executable.
 Although only the Arbitrum Bridge can schedule proposals, anyone can execute them.

 If the target is an L1 contract, the proposal follows the standard OpenZeppelin Timelock path.
 For L2 proposals, identified by the target being a Retryable Ticket Magic address, a call to the L1 inbox generates the L2 ticket.
 Once it is bridged to L2, anyone can execute the ticket.